SortaUnknown/CrazyWeapons/README.md

-Adds a series of absurdly overpowered weapons to the game to mess around with.

 Press 1 to summon a red spear that will instantly kill any creature it hits

 Press 2 to summon a green spear that will fully heal any creature it hits, and revive